cocogitto/cocogitto/docs/website/index.md

 ```

 Note that if you do not care about automatic release, changelog generation and just want
-to create conventional commit message you can jump to the [conventional commits section](./guide/#conventional_commits).
+to create a conventional commit message you can jump to the [conventional commits section](./guide/#conventional_commits).

 ## Conventional commits